ExploreASL/Documentation/source/Tutorials-Import.md

       ...
 ```

-Explore ASL first write the temporary NIfTI files to `ROOT\derivatives\ExploreASL\temp\subject\`.
+Explore ASL first write the temporary NIfTI files to `ROOT/derivatives/ExploreASL/temp/subject/`.

-In the second step writes the full ASL-BIDS data into `ROOT\rawdata\`.
+In the second step writes the full ASL-BIDS data into `ROOT/rawdata/`.

-And at the end, Explore ASL creates the following directory structure `ROOT\derivatives\ExploreASL\subject\` and puts structural images directly and ASL images to directories `ASL_1`, `ASL_2` depending on the session - see below:
+And at the end, Explore ASL creates the following directory structure `ROOT/derivatives/ExploreASL/subject/` and puts structural images directly and ASL images to directories `ASL_1`, `ASL_2` depending on the session - see below:

 ```
 2D_Sleep/